robpomeroy/BrightOS/docs/Testing.md

 - **Administrator privileges** (for Vagrant and Hyper-V)

 ### Software Installation (WSL2)

+We recommend installing the Ubuntu WSL distribution, for compatibility with the following commands.
+If using AlmaLinux, adjust commands accordingly (e.g. using `dnf` instead of `apt`).

 Start WSL2 and elevate to root with `sudo -i`, then perform these once: